Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_stall_detection.md

 # Overview

-The **TMC5160/2160** drivers (Duet 3 MB6HC and Duet 3 EB3HC), **TMC2209** drivers (Duet 3 Mini 5+) and Trinamic **TMC2660** drivers (Duet 2 WiFi / Ethernet) support the stallGuard^TM^ feature.
+The **TMC5160/2160** drivers (Duet 3 MB6HC and Duet 3 EB3HC), **TMC2209** drivers (Duet 3 Mini 5+, Duet 3 Toolboard 1LC),  **TMC2240** drivers (Duet 3 Roto Toolboard) and Trinamic **TMC2660** drivers (Duet 2 WiFi / Ethernet) support the stallGuard^TM^ feature.
 This feature allows the driver to detect motor stalls under some circumstances.
 Stall detection may be useful for detecting when a motor has skipped steps due to the nozzle hitting an obstruction, and for homing the printer without using endstop switches.
 RepRapFirmware 1.20 and later provides facilities for configuring and using stall detection.

 **The TMC2224 drivers on the Duet Maestro do not support stall detection.**